 Carpet and kilim buying tips

-- Do some research, preferably before you leave home
+- Do some research, preferably before you leave home (check out some of the books reviewed).

 - Avoid buying in the first shop you visit, and look around several.
 You can always go back – preferably the next day, when you’ve had time to think about it.